Lampertheim: History

 The earliest forms of the town’s name handed down from 832 were Langobardonheim or Langbardheim, which led to the conclusion that the town was founded by the Lombards (Langobarden in German).
 There is however today no further doubt that Lampertheim arose at the time of Frankish settlement and that the name is to be taken as meaning “Lantberths’ Home”, the name “Lantberth” – also “Lampert” or “Lambert” – meaning “Land-brightening ones”.
 In 1716, the town was granted market rights, and on 4 August 1951 town rights.

+The Stadtteil of Rosengarten was originally part of the city of Worms; however, with the post-WWII division of Germany, Worms became part of Rhineland-Palatinate in the French occupation zone, so Rosengarten was incorporated into Hesse in the American occupation zone.
+In 1971, it became part of Lampertheim.